Fiber helps with fat loss, but not for the reasons you think. Here's why it works, and which fiber beats all the others.

 - In total, the beta glucan supplemented mice were leaner and metabolically healthier, even though they consumed the same number of calories as the other mice.

-Beta glucan (Buy at Amazon) is a relative newcomer on the supplement scene.
-Most people take it for its immunity-boosting benefits, but this study and others show it's also a fantastic, stimulant-free fat-loss supplement.
+Beta glucan is a relative newcomer on the supplement scene.
+Most people take it to clear up their skin and slow skin aging, but this study show it's also an effective, stimulant-free fat-loss supplement.

 Reference

 - Howard et al. "Impact of Plant-Based Dietary Fibers on Metabolic Homeostasis in High-Fat Diet Mice via Alterations in the Gut Microbiota and Metabolites."
 The Journal of Nutrition.
-Volume 154, Issue 7, July 2024, Pages 2014-2028.
+Volume 154, Issue 7, July 2024.